Toxicable/ngbot/README.md

 NODE_ENV - dev
 TOKEN - Your personal gitter app token, can be retrieved from: https://developer.gitter.im/apps
+ROOMS - comma deliminated list of rooms for the bot to listen to

-Angie will then listen to messages at https://gitter.im/angie-bot/Lobby
+When started the bot will then listen to messages at by default https://gitter.im/ngbot/Lobby